PeterBotros26/Object-Detection-in-an-Urban-Environment/README.md

     - test - contained 3 files to test your model and create inference videos
 ```

 The Experiments folder is were files used for training, evaluation, and saved models are stored.
-However, the large files were not uploaded to github but can me created using the instructions below;

 ```
 /home/workspace/experiments/
     - pretrained_model/
     - exporter_main_v2.py - to create an inference model
     - model_main_tf2.py - to launch training
     - reference/  - reference training with the unchanged config file
       - 1st_iteration/ - contains the pipeline config file with updated augmentation
       - 2nd_iteration/ - contains the pipeline config file with updated augmentation
       - 3rd_iteration/ - contains the pipeline config file with updated augmentation